 Clare Askaroff restores furniture and other old/antique items which you can see on her website:

-According to a number of websites Ms Askaroff is a director of Lime Park Estate Limited.
+According to a number of websites Ms Askaroff is a director of Lime Park Estate Limited, the controlling mind and majority shareholder.

 ACCORDING TO DIRECTOR STATS UK: